CSGuides/grad-job-guide/_jobs/general.md

 - **Industrial "Startups"**: These also generally follow industry's more flexible hiring timeline.

-- **Non-U.S. U.S.-Like Research Academia**: Like with U.S. Research Academia,
-  your applications will typically be due in November, December, or January.
+- **Non-US US-Like Research Academia**: Like with US Research Academia, your applications will typically be due in November, December, or January.

-- **Non-U.S. Research Academia**: Timelines can vary widely, and may not align with the U.S. academic calendar.
+- **Non-US Research Academia** and **Non-US Indistrual Research Labs**: Timelines can vary widely, and may not align with the US academic calendar.

 - **Top-Tier Teaching Academia**: These schools often begin interviews up to two months earlier than Research Academia, sometimes as early as October.
 As